 How to have a death registered in Hungary?

 The relative of a deceased Hungarian citizen shall have the death registered.
-The application for the death registration may be submitted in person in Ottawa, in Toronto or during extramural consular days.
+The application for the death registration may be submitted in person in Ottawa, in Toronto, in Vancouver or during extramural consular days.
 It can also be mailed in to the Embassy (299 Waverley Street, Ottawa, ON, K2P 0V9).
 There is no need to have your signature authenticated on a mailed-in application.

 How much is the fee?

 Death registration is free of charge.
 For applications submitted during extramural consular days we charge a 22 CAD service fee.
 All consular fees are payable by debit/credit card only.
 We do not accept either cash or cheques.

 Which form shall I fill out?

 - Please fill the form out with a computer or by a blue ink pen, with block capitals.

 - Please use full names, e.g. John Thomas Smith instead of John Smith or John T. Smith.

 - When asked about the mailing of the birth certificate please ask that it is forwarded to the Embassy in Ottawa.
 We will mail your certificate to the Canadian address you specify.